1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is fatty liver the same as NASH?

-No. NASH (Nonalcoholic Steatohepatitis) is a more advanced form of fatty liver disease where there is not only fat buildup but also inflammation and liver cell damage.
+No. NASH (Nonalcoholic Steatohepatitis) is a more severe variant of fatty liver disease when the liver fat accumulation actually takes place but accompanied by inflammation and the destruction of liver cells.

 Can Graves' disease affect the liver?